ankush4144/random-quote-generator/README.md

 # random-quote-generator
-Used forismatic api to generate a random quote everytime the program is executed
+Used forismatic api to generate a random quote everytime the program is executed.